Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Improving the distortion for multiple categories

 \begin{theorem} Consider a \multiSG with $\CSW \kSW = \Omega(\log n)$, with \globalCD and perfectly uniform density for each category.
 Assume that the social distance in each category is defined by the $\ell_2^{\DIM}$ norm, with $\DIM>2$.
 Then, the \recTwoBall runs in polynomial time, and produces distance estimates \DnormP[i] satisfying the following guarantee with high probability: \begin{quote} For every pair $(s,t)$ of nodes at normalized distance $\Dnorm[i](s,t) \leq n^{1/(\DIM+1)}$, we have that

 \end{quote} \end{theorem}

-For normalized distances larger than $n^{1/(\DIM+1)}$, even under actual randomly permuted categories, the number of edges from other categories grows prohibitively large for large distances; it seems unlikely that this obstacle could be easily overcome.
+For normalized distances larger than $n^{1/(\DIM+1)}$, even under actual randomly permuted categories, the number of edges from other categories grows prohibitively large; it seems unlikely that this obstacle could be easily overcome.

-However, we can use the improved estimates from Theorem~\ref{thm:rec2ball-multi} with the post-processing step from the \extTwoBall (with $\GCDscale=n^{1/(\DIM+1)})$.
+However, we can combine the improved estimates provided by Theorem~\ref{thm:rec2ball-multi} with the post-processing step from the \extTwoBall (with $\GCDscale=n^{1/(\DIM+1)})$.
 The resulting algorithm estimates normalized distances $x>\GCDscale$ with additive error $(x/\GCDscale) \, \polylog(n)$.
 (This follows from the shortest-path argument encapsulated in Lemma~\ref{lm:ext-two-ball-SP}.)